 Coming up next, our final news roundup and information overload hour.

-All right, news roundup information overload hour.
+All right, news roundup, information overload hour.

-If you have McDonald's stock, I'd worry.
+Uh-oh, if you have McDonald's stock, I'd worry.

-Also for anyone unwilling to work, guaranteed housing, health care, guaranteed everything.
+Also, for anyone unwilling to work, guaranteed housing, health care, guaranteed everything.

 Don't worry about paying for it all.

-What do we have what are we up to now, Linda?
+What are we up to now, Linda?

-I think it's like 70 House members and like 10 senators that have in a day sub are are signing on to this insanity, which is exactly why I've been warning you this new, this is not the old Democratic Party.
+I think it's like 70 House members and like 10 senators that have in a day are signing on to this insanity, which is exactly why I've been warning you.

-Now, for example, we saw, and and the president tweeted out that this is a party of late-term abortion.
+Now, for example, we saw, and the president tweeted out that this is a party of late-term abortion.

 This is a party of higher taxes.

-Oh, that's right, 70 to 90 percent, depending on which plan, and then Elizabeth Warren wanting to put a wealth tax on money you've already paid taxes on, or Medicare for all, which is 33 trillion dollars, but you can't have your own medical care.
+And then Elizabeth Warren wanting to put a wealth tax on money you've already paid taxes on, or Medicare for all, which is $33 trillion, but you can't have your own medical care.

 That is what the country becomes.